 Discover Ilex vases and the life of trees below the surface

-Presented during London Design Fair 2019, the London based studio Ilex aims to get a closer experience of tree growth and ultimately create a closer relationship with nature.
+Presented during London Design Fair 2019, the London-based studio Ilex aims to get a closer experience of tree growth and ultimately create a closer relationship with nature with its vases.

 The vases are designed to work like a magnifying glass, providing a zoom in and a more personal view of the roots as they grow.
 Also, by letting the roots hang freely during growth, they are allowed to sprout stronger.